kevinbringard/ogle/README.md

 # Ogle

+> Go ahead and ogle, it's so much more than a glance.

 Lean Ruby bindings to OpenStack's [Glance](http://glance.openstack.org/).
 Exposes the Glance API endpoints in an easy to access manner.
 Go ahead and ogle, it's so much more than a glance.

 # Why